 Alan Diamond

-Chief Diamond has been admitted to practice law before the United States Supreme Court, the U.S. Court of Appeals for the 11th Circuit, Florida and Washington D.C.
-U.S. District Courts, and Florida State Courts.
-Chief Diamond was an Assistant State Attorney for more than a decade in the 18th Judicial Circuit where he received the Outstanding Trial Attorney of the Year award prior to becoming a felony division chief.
-In recent years, Chief Diamond achieved remarkable success in private practice.
-He is a recipient of the Brevard County Bar Association Professionalism Award and served as president of the Brevard County Bar Association for the 2012-2013 term.
-Chief Diamond has also been an instructor for the Brevard County Sheriff’s Office focusing on self-defense, firearms use and the laws governing concealed weapons.
+Chief Diamond is admitted to practice before the United States Supreme Court; the U.S. Court of Appeals for the Eleventh Circuit; the U.S. District Courts for Florida and Washington, D.C.; and all Florida State Courts.
+He served for a decade as an Assistant State Attorney in Florida’s Eighteenth Judicial Circuit, where he was honored as the Outstanding Trial Attorney of the Year and rose to serve as a felony division chief.
+Following government service, he achieved notable success in private practice and received the Brevard County Bar Association Professionalism Award.
+He also led the Brevard County Bar Association as its President for the 2012–2013 term.

-Chief Diamond is a former instructor with the Florida Prosecuting Attorneys Association and received the 2002 Distinguished Faculty award from the FPAA.
-He was the training supervisor for the lawyers of the State Attorney’s Office for the 18th Judicial Circuit from 1999-2001.
+Chief Diamond has long contributed to law enforcement training.
+He is an instructor for the Brevard County Sheriff’s Office, focusing on self-defense, firearms use, and the laws governing concealed weapons.
+He previously served as an instructor with the Florida Prosecuting Attorneys Association and received its Distinguished Faculty award in 2002.
+From 1999 to 2001, he was the training supervisor for the lawyers of the State Attorney’s Office in the Eighteenth Judicial Circuit.

 Skip to content